 - If the investigation finds that the information reported was inaccurate, promptly notify each consumer reporting agency to which we provided inaccurate information of that determination and provide to the consumer reporting agency any correction to that information that is necessary to make the information accurate.

 FNB Bank is not required to investigate direct disputes if we have determined that the dispute is frivolous or irrelevant.
 A dispute qualifies as frivolous or irrelevant if:

 - The consumer did not provide sufficient information to investigate the disputed information;

 - The direct dispute is substantially the same as a dispute previously submitted by or on behalf of the consumer, either directly to us or through a consumer reporting agency, and we have already satisfied the applicable requirements of the law; or

 - We are not required to investigate the direct dispute for one of the reasons noted earlier in this policy.

-If First National Bank determines that the dispute is frivolous or irrelevant, as defined by the regulation, we will notify the consumer not later than five business days after the determination that we will not be investigating the dispute.
+If FNB Bank determines that the dispute is frivolous or irrelevant, as defined by the regulation, we will notify the consumer not later than five business days after the determination that we will not be investigating the dispute.
 This notice will include the reasons for such determination and identify any information required to investigate the disputed information.